 On the other hand, if you do not plan on reselling items, a certified UPC number is not required.
-Rather, you may create your own tracking system with unique barcodes.
-To do so, consider investing in barcode design software for your computer or laptop.
+Rather, you may create your own with unique barcodes.
+To do so, consider investing in for your computer or laptop.
 Barcodes are easy to create.
 For every barcode created, the computer software program will always produce new bars and numbers.

 Printing barcodes and UPC numbers is often tricky.
 If establishing your own inventory tracking system, barcodes may not print accurately or have a poor contrast.
-When this occurs, the bars are likely spaced too closed.
-You may simply need to adjust barcode spacing, or choose a better printer.
+When this occurs, the bars are likely spaced too close together.
+You may simply need to adjust spacing or choose a better .
 Once barcodes and UPC numbers are formed, you may begin creating database and retrieving information about inventory.
-Of course, before data can be read, a barcode or UPC scanner is necessary.
+Of course, before data can be read, a is necessary.
 Scanners come in many forms such as wands, PDA scanners, and USB port scanners.
 With a simple scan, information becomes easily readable.